 A salient feature of the Child Custody law that it distinguishes between a Custodian and a Guardian.
 A guardian of a child provides for the financial support of the child, making decisions as to the child’s education and generally to oversee the affairs of the child.
 Whereas, the custodian will address the child’s daily affairs of nurturing him or her while having actual and physical custody of the child.
 Generally Custody is granted to the mother and the guardianship is granted to the father.
 However, it all depends on what is in the best interest of the child which will be arrived by the Court.

-A new development in children’s rights in the UAE is the Wadeema Law which guarantees all the rights of the children and protects the child from discrimination based on origin, gender, status, nationality, religion, social status or disability.
+Another development in children’s rights in the UAE is the child protection law, namely Federal Law No 3 of 2016, also called the Wadeema’s Law, which guarantees all the rights of the children and protects the child from discrimination based on origin, gender, status, nationality, religion, social status or disability.
 Article 7 of the Wadeema law states: “the child shall have the right to life and security” and, “the State shall guarantee the child’s growth, development and law”.

-Furthermore, the Law also imposes for fines and imprisonments to the parents who neglects the affairs of the child, leaves the child without the supervision, who does not enroll the child in school or fail to register them upon their birth.
-The Law prohibits child labor as children can only commence working upon attain 15 years of age and bans any such illegal working conditions which will harm children’s health, physiological, moral and mental integrity.
+Furthermore, the Law also imposes fines and imprisonment on the parent who neglects the affairs of the child, leaves the child without supervision, who does not enroll the child in school or fails to register them upon their birth.
+The Law prohibits child labor as children can only commence working upon attaining 15 years of age and bans any such illegal working conditions which will harm children’s health, physiological, moral and mental integrity.